HiralThadeshwar31/CPSC-8710-Memory-game/README.md

 ## Game Logic

-* An array that stores the image paths, which will be assigned to the cards and displayed on their backfaces.
+* An array is utilized to store image paths, which are then assigned to the cards and displayed on their backfaces.

-* An array that stores opened cards and an array that stores matched cards.
+* Two arrays are used: one to store opened cards and another to store matched cards.

-* Function that shuffles the images array when the game is loaded
+* There's a function responsible for shuffling the images array when the game is loaded.

-* A function that initiates the game which invokes the shuffle function, assigns random image onto each individual card and appends cards to the deck.
+* Another function initiates the game, which includes invoking the shuffle function, assigning random images to each card, and appending these cards to the deck.

-* A timer function which is called in the card eventListener that updates the innerHTML every 1 second interval from the moment a card is clicked.
+* A timer function is implemented and called in the card event listener, updating the innerHTML every 1-second interval from the moment a card is clicked.

-* A stopTime function that clears the time function interval.
+* A stopTime function is in place to clear the time function interval.

-* A reset function that resets all global variables and the content of HTML elements (timer, stars, moves, and their innerHTML) and empties all arrays.
+* A reset function is available to reset all global variables and the content of HTML elements, including the timer, stars, moves, and their innerHTML, while also emptying all arrays.

-* A movesCounter function that updates the number of moves made.
+* A movesCounter function is utilized to keep track of the number of moves made during the game.

-* A function that updates the star rating depending on the number of moves the player has made to complete the Game.
+* A function is employed to update the star rating based on the number of moves made by the player to complete the game.
+The star rating decreases as the player makes more moves.

-* The number of starts will decrease the more moves a player makes.

-* A function that compares two cards in the openedCards array when its length is 2, and decides whether they're a match or a noMatch.

-* If they match, they will be pushed to the matched cards array, otherwise they will be removed from the openedCards array.
+* Another function is used to compare two cards in the openedCards array when its length is 2, determining whether they form a match or not.
+If they match, they are added to the matched cards array; otherwise, they are removed from the openedCards array.

-* A function that fetches the player stats, and provides appropriate feedback based on the stats.
+* There is a function responsible for retrieving player statistics and providing feedback based on these statistics.

-* A function that displays the win-game modal.
+* A function is employed to display the win-game modal.

-* A Win-game function that displays the win-game modal when game is completed, and calls the stats function and stoptimer function.
+* The Win-game function displays the win-game modal when the game is completed, calls the stats function, and stops the timer function.

-* A function that handles clicked cards, applies flip animation, plays audio, reveals backface and adds card content to openedCards array.
+* A function is in place to handle clicked cards, apply a flip animation, play audio, reveal the backface, and add card content to the openedCards array.

 ***

 ## User Stories

-As a user, I would like to:
+As a user, my preferences include:

-* See a visually appealing, intuitive, challenging, fun game!
+* Enjoying a visually captivating and user-friendly game that offers a fun and challenging experience.
-* Be able to be 'competitive' and beat my own scores.
+* Expecting to be rated based on my performance, motivating me to improve.
-* Click on any card as first card and clicked card should turn.
+* Having the ability to click on any card to reveal it as the first card and then selecting another card, which should also turn to reveal its image.
-* Click any card as second card and clicked card should turn.
-* Be given rewarding feedback when cards match (colour change and sound feedback) and cards remain visible.
-* See cards flip back when there is no match, and be given feedback to indicate no match.
-* Know the number of moves I have made so far and how long it has been since I started the game.
+* Desiring the option to restart the game whenever I choose.
+* Experiencing a responsive game that I can enjoy on both mobile and desktop devices.
+* Relishing a Halloween-themed game to align with its title and create a festive atmosphere.
-* Get confirmation and performance feedback when the game is finished.
+* Receiving confirmation and performance feedback upon successfully completing the game, giving me a sense of accomplishment.
-* Grading system to encourage the user to try to beat own score (eg. success, pass, fail)
-* Have the option to play again, and reset card deck.
+* Wanting the flexibility to play at different difficulty levels, allowing me to tailor the game to my skill level.
+* Navigating through a main menu that lets me choose to start the game or access instructions.

 ***

 ## Features
 ### Existing features
 #### Home
-* Intuitve instructions modal.
+* An instructions modal that is easy to understand and navigate, guiding the user effectively.
-* Call to action: Encourage the user to take action.
-In the case of the home page, start the game.
+* A clear and compelling call to action that motivates the user to take the desired step, such as initiating the game on the home page.

 #### Game page
-* Game cards: clickable, and turn on click.
+* Game cards that are interactive, clickable, and flip over when clicked.
-* Game logic: in case there is a match, the cards animate and remain visible.
+* The game's logic dictates that when a match is found, the cards animate and stay visible.
-* Moves counter: after each move (when two cards turned) the counter updates.
-* Game over modal.
-* Congratulations header.
+* A moves counter keeps track of the number of moves, updating after each pair of cards is turned.
+* Upon completing the game, a game over modal appears, featuring a congratulatory header.
-* Call to action: encourage the user to take action.
-In this case restart the game.
+* A compelling call to action prompts the user to restart the game.
-* Evaluation/feedback messages: depending on performance.
-* Call to action: Encourage the user to take action.
-In this case to try again and beat your best score.
+* Evaluation and feedback messages are presented based on the user's performance, encouraging them to try again and beat their best score.
-* Reset score: Restart the game again at any stage.
+* The option to reset the score and restart the game is available at any stage.

 #### Features that can be implemented
-* High all-time board: show all time statistics of all users.
+* A high all-time leaderboard displaying the overall statistics of all users.
-* More game difficulty modes.
-* Auditory cues to assist memorisation.
+* Auditory cues designed to aid in memorization during gameplay.
-* Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.
+* The addition of a timed mode, introducing a timer to enhance the game's challenge, requiring players to finish the game before the timer expires.

 ***